kylegwilliam/byu-cs324/hw-strings-io-env/README.md

 # Part 2

- 4. Print out the address of (i.e., using the `&` operator) of each of the variables `s1`, `s2`, and `s3`, as an long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.
+ 4. Print out the address of (i.e., using the `&` operator) of each of the variables `s1`, `s2`, and `s3`, as a long unsigned integer in decimal format (i.e., format `"%lu"`), each on a line by itself.

-    The C compiler will complain that you are passing `char *` where an `long unsigned int` was expected.
+    The C compiler will complain that you are passing `char *` where a `long unsigned int` was expected.
 Usually, that means that you are doing something wrong!
-For this exercise, you can tell the compiler to simply treat the value like an `unsigned int` by explicitly type-casting it as such.
-To do so, preface it with `(unsigned int)`.
-Please note that this does not change anything with regard to the value of the pointer; it merely tells the compiler that you are using it differently.
+For this exercise, you can tell the compiler to simply treat the value like a `long unsigned int` by explicitly type-casting it as such.
+To do so, preface it with `(long unsigned int)`.
+Please note that this does not change anything with regard to the value of the pointer;
+    it merely tells the compiler that you are using it differently.

     Note that this exercise has nothing to do with the actual _value_ of the variables, which will be compared in a subsequent question.
 Rather, this